 top of page

-Format of Therapy
+Format of Counseling

 We at the EMDR and Counseling Center want to get you better as quickly as possible while ensuring you are safe when working through difficult experiences and emotions.
 Here is what you can expect from your sessions.

 Second session: If we didn't have time to go over how to deal with strong, negative emotions in a healthy and adaptive way, then that will be the primary focus of this session.
-If it was covered in the first session, or once it's covered in this session, we will jump straight into EMDR.
+If it was covered in the first session, or once it's covered in this session, we will jump straight into RAT.

-Timeline for Therapy
+Timeline for Counseling

 Cost

-How to Prepare for EMDR Therapy
+How to Prepare for RAT Treatment

 Before The First Session: Create a List of Treatment Goals

-At the EMDR and Counseling Center, we understand you may have many questions when preparing for EMDR therapy.
+At the EMDR and Counseling Center, we understand you may have many questions when preparing for RAT treatment.
 Before starting your course of treatment success, it would be helpful to come equipped with a list of pain points or goals you would like to work on during the session.
 This will help ensure your time in the session is spent productively and you can get the most out of each visit.
 Treatment goals should include but are not limited to anything that is distressing to you or makes you feel overwhelmed, any negative talk or beliefs, or anything else you are unhappy with or would like to change in your life.

 Allow Time for Emotional Processing After Sessions